conduktor/conduktor-gateway-demos/acls/Readme.md

 * A single Conduktor Gateway container
 * A Kafka Client container (this provides nothing more than a place to run kafka client commands)
 * A Conduktor Platform container
+* A Conduktor Console, our UI for everything Kafka
+* A Postgres, required by our UI
+* A volume, required by our UI

 ### Step 2: Review the platform configuration